NCH-Motion-Laboratory/gaitutils/docs/techdoc.rst

 strike event is placed at frame 202 and not at 204.

 The velocity thresholds can be determined based on heuristics.
-The default heuristic is that foot strike occur at 20% and 45% of the subject's peak foot velocity during the trial, respectively.
+The default heuristic is that the foot strike and toeoff occur at 20% and 45% of the subject's peak foot velocity during the trial, respectively.
 This gives surprisingly good results for most subjects.
 However, more accurate thresholds can be determined based on the forceplate data.
 That is, if a valid forceplate contact is available for the trial, the foot velocity is determined at the moment of foot strike and toeoff, and those values are used as thresholds.
+When processing a whole gait session, it would in principle be possible to use all trials to determine the velocity threshold.
+However, this doesn't work in cases where there is a lot of intertrial variance (the threshold doesn't generalize across trials).

 Evaluation of forceplate contacts
 ---------------------------------

-Code: ``utils.py/detect_forceplate_events()``
+For the implementation, see :func:`gaitutils.utils.detect_forceplate_events`.

 Detection of forceplate contacts is necessary for kinetic models.
 If a gait cycle starts with a valid foot contact, we will be able know the reaction force